– I was lucky to be a guest of The Wittenberg and SACO Apartments once again, but this review is of my own opinions with no outside aid. –

 You can cook ’til your stomach is full with the full kitchen.
 It’s honestly one of the best ways that to live while traveling in my opinion.
 We definitely saved money during our travels.
 Instead of paying for all the meals, we cut costs by getting food for our entire stay.
 I loved the aesthetic of the colors, especially with the large windows and bright splashes of color around the room.
 It was still minimalist, with wooden floors and monochromatic cupboards to store all utensils and cookware!
 It was so nice to add The Wittenberg to the list of places I’ve stayed at, and literally, it was a dream!

 One of the greatest aspects of The Wittenberg is all of the amenities.
 There was a gym, which I, unfortunately, didn’t use.
 I took a peek inside during my tour.
 If you’re a gym fanatic, you will not be hard-pressed to keep your routine up.
 They have all of the basics that you’d need to stay in shape.
 There’s a workspace upstairs from the lobby, which I did use.
-Free coffee, tea, biscuits, and drinks await anyone waiting to get work done there.
+Free coffee, tea, biscuits, and drinks await anyone working there.

 I was able to go down one morning and do a bit of a power work session.
 It was a great space to do so.
 In the room, The Wittenberg provides Zenology toiletries to make sure that you can be clean every day, which would be good.
 The WiFi is amazing and you have your own private system in your room, as does each other room.
 This means the connection is super fast, but you have privacy and security in your room.
 It was really hot during our time in Amsterdam, so it was nice to have A/C in our room.

-One of my favorite things about The Wittenberg is it’s rich history.
+One of my favorite things about The Wittenberg is its rich history.
 The Wittenberg was created in 1772.
 SACO refurbished the site to bring it to its glory, expanding the space and using every aspect to its maximum.
-The building that houses the aparthotel was owned by the Lutheran church, then converted into a hospital in the 1870s.
+The Lutheran Church owned the building originally, then converted it into a hospital in the 1870s.
 There are little tokens of the past on the walls of The Wittenberg, with the bricking, the photographs on the walls, and even the swans that are dotted around the property.
 The ballroom and some of the other core aspects of the original building are intact.
 It wasn’t open to the public then, but it shows how SACO and The Wittenberg have gone out of their way to maintain the history of the building.

 The Wittenberg is nestled in the Plantagebuurt district, just across from Einstein’s old laboratory and the Artis Zoo, but also in one of the quieter districts of Amsterdam.
 On a Friday night, the city can be loud and noisy with the Red-Light District. his part of Amsterdam is really quiet and more residential, but still a perfect location.
 It is walking distance to tram stops.
 Also, it’s but a short distance from Centraal if you’re up for a 20-25 minute walk.
 We found it easy to walk into the city and back, and I for one felt very safe, even at 1am.
 The Wittenberg is right next to the Opera and Ballet in Amsterdam.
 There are often free events, so if you’d like, you can take a lunch break and enjoy the music for free there.